tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

     255 (decimal) are reserved for Private Use [RFC8126].
 ~~~

-- Updated the "Reference" to also refer to this document.
+- Updated the "Reference" to refer to this document instead of {{?RFC8447}}.

 See {{expert-pool}} for additional information about the designated
 expert pool.